Taste craft beer like a seasoned sommelier

 -

-The body of the beer is revealed (light and lively or full and smooth)
+The beer's body is revealed (light and lively or full and creamy)

 -